salmmanfred/ccdb/help/tutorial.md

 ```

 ## Differance between BCore and ACore
-Core is mutli threaded and does not work very efficiently with big amount of text
+ACore is  Multi threaded while BCore is single threaded
 BCore is the old algorithm for making the text
 Their names are ACore: Banana Core, BCore: Olive Core
-BCore is faster than ACore but BCore is just weird

 ## UI
 There is an issue where the keyboard things get really slow when using the ui